ROBERT SIEGEL, Host:

 KAUFMAN: He sold his house, a small sailboat, and cashed in his retirement accounts.
 Armed with $150,000, he took a leap of faith and an $8-an-hour job at a local winery.
 He studied the UC Davis winemaking curriculum at night.

-Mr. STEPHENSON: It was pretty fast.
+STEPHENSON: It was pretty fast.
 I mean I was very surprised at how fast things happened, and that sort of told me that I was in the right place at the right time.

 KAUFMAN: Today, the proud owner of Stephenson Cellars is cleaning out his wine barrels with a power washer; then he'll put the wine back into the barrels for further aging.

-It's not exactly romantic at this abandoned Air Force base on the east side of town.
+KAUFMAN: It's not exactly romantic at this abandoned Air Force base on the east side of town.
 Dave Stephenson pays a $1,000 a month rent for a small concrete slab and what looks like a standard-sized garage.
 Actually, it was the base barbershop.

-Mr. STEPHENSON: I kept the doors.
+STEPHENSON: I kept the doors.
 I couldn't throw those out, but I did take the stalls out to make room for barrels.
 I don't know how much artistry went into those haircuts, but I'm trying to bring it up a notch.

-Mr. STEPHENSON: For me, the goal is to not lose money - that's the big goal.
+STEPHENSON: For me, the goal is to not lose money - that's the big goal.
 And that's the thing; there's a misperception in the wine industry, to think that there's a lot of money being made.
 There's a lot of money changing hands.
 There's not necessarily a lot of money being made.

-KAUFMAN: Consider the cost to make a single bottle of his premium wine: nearly $4 to acquire grapes from a vineyard; $3 goes toward the cost of aging in those expensive oak barrels; adding the bottle, cork, label and everything else, and it comes to about $14 a bottle.
+KAUFMAN: Consider the cost to make a single bottle of his premium wine: nearly $4 to acquire grapes from a vineyard; $3 goes toward the cost of aging in those expensive oak barrels; add in the bottle, cork, label and everything else, and it comes to about $14 a bottle.
 Stephenson sells about half of his bottles to distributors for $16.
 The rest he typically sells at the full retail price to winery visitors and those on his mailing list.

-Mr. STEPHENSON: That was a great year.
+STEPHENSON: That was a great year.
 I think I lost $30,000 a year before and maybe a 100, 150 the prior year.
 So...

 KAUFMAN: That you lost?

-Mr. STEPHENSON: Well, it just goes in the hole, and nothing comes out.
+STEPHENSON: Well, it just goes in the hole, and nothing comes out.
 And so it takes a while.
 You know, it'll be 10 years before I'm recovering the money that I invested at that point.

-To combat that, Stephenson has turned to consulting.
+KAUFMAN: To combat that, Stephenson has turned to consulting.
 Last year, he made about $35,000 working with new wineries.
 One of them is Otis Kenyon, owned by Steve Kenyon and his wife, Deborah Dunbar.
 On a recent afternoon, winemaker Stephenson, his clients and invited guests head over to a storage facility.
 There, Stephenson will siphon the Kenyon wine out of the barrels for a final tasting.

-Steve Kenyon has a clear favorite.
+KAUFMAN: Steve Kenyon has a clear favorite.

 KAUFMAN: Everyone loves it and Kenyon confesses to a bit of relief.
 Winemaker Stephenson is relieved too.
 If the wine isn't up to par, he doesn't get his full consulting fee.
 But for the winemaker, the trickiest part is still ahead.
 Everything has to go just right for a fine wine to be bottled and ready for sale.

-Unidentified Man: Well, there's always '06.
+STEPHENSON: Unidentified Man: Well, there's always '06.

-Mr. STEPHENSON: Oh yeah.
+STEPHENSON: Oh yeah.
 I suppose you can always look at the next year, but this has to go, just has to go.

-Wendy Kaufman, NPR News.
+KAUFMAN: Wendy Kaufman, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.